cleaniquecoders/traitify/docs/03-traits/README.md

 ## Overview

-Traitify provides 11 reusable traits that add common functionality to your Laravel models.
+Traitify provides 12 reusable traits that add common functionality to your Laravel models and services.
 From automatic value generation (UUID, tokens, slugs) to data management (meta, tags, users) and utilities (search, enums, API responses), these traits eliminate boilerplate and standardize behavior across your application.

 ## Table of Contents